personal shopper

 Despite a rising number of online DTC competitors in the sofa marketplace, Ashley has held its own as a legacy retailer and continues to produce high-quality sofas at reasonable prices.

 In addition to offering its signature homey, traditional silhouettes, Ashley also boasts a wide selection of modern sofas and sectionals that look right at home in both busy family households and young adults’ apartments.
-And when we say wide, we mean we looked at upwards of 40 models in the store.
+The brand recently introduced Ashley Luxe, its new line of furniture focused on elevated style, craftsmanship, and materials — and most of the sofas are modular, so you can create a totally custom configuration.
+When we say Ashley offers a wide selection, we mean it.

 The Criteria

-We judged every Ashley sofa in-store based on the following five criteria to help us determine who the sofa suits best, from the busy parent to the small-space apartment dweller.
+We judged these Ashley furniture couches in-store based on the following five criteria to help us determine who the sofa suits best, from the busy parent to the small-space apartment dweller.

 • Seat firmness: How soft or firm are the seat cushions?
 How do they contribute to overall posture and comfort?